 Soaking in a hot spring is a time-honored tradition in Japan.
 Here's everything you need to know to enjoy a soak on your trip.
 Once you've given the article a read, feel free to message us with any questions!

-Traditional Japanese bathhouses, called onsen, are created around geothermal hot springs that gush water above 77 degrees Fahrenheit (25 degrees celsius), but below 212 F/100C (the temperature at which water boils).
+Traditional Japanese bathhouses, called onsen, are created around geothermal hot springs that gush water above 77 degrees Fahrenheit (25 degrees Celsius), but below 212 F/100C (the temperature at which water boils).

-Onsen are subdivided into categories depending on water temperature:
+Onsens are subdivided into categories depending on water temperature:

 - Warm: 25°C - 33°C